Who Is Andrew Tate? The Man Raising A New Generation Of Misogynists

 Updated on

-The court hearing comes amid reports that four British women are allegedly suing Tate after he is claimed to have choked them until blood vessels burst in their eyes.
+In September, reports suggested that four British women were allegedly suing Tate after he is claimed to have choked them until blood vessels burst in their eyes.
 Again, he refutes the allegations against him.

 Naturally, Andrew Tate has been trending on Google for some time now.
-Clearly many are keen to understand just how this man rose to fame.
+Many are keen to understand just how this man rose to fame.

 Who is Andrew Tate?

-Tate is a 36-year-old kickboxer, ex-Big Brother contestan, whose terrifyingly misogynistic beliefs made him TikTok famous.
+Tate is a 37-year-old kickboxer and ex-Big Brother contestant, whose terrifyingly misogynistic beliefs made him TikTok famous.

 Tate was taking over the internet before Instagram, Facebook and YouTube banned him for breaching their platform guidelines earlier this year.
 Before being suspended from social media – although he has since been reinstated on X (formerly Twitter) and accumulated a worrying 7 million followers – he had 4.5 million Instagram followers and 737k committed YouTube subscribers, despite preaching misogyny so flagrant it’s hard not to think it’s a joke.
 ‘Females are barely sentient,’ he claimed.
 ‘Females don’t have independent thought.
 They don’t come up with anything.
 They’re just empty vessels, waiting for someone to install the programming.’